-The open carrying of long guns is generally allowed in Texas.
-However, Texas law prohibits the display of a firearm in a public place in a “manner calculated to alarm.”1
+People are generally authorized to openly carry long guns in Texas, although state law prohibits people from displaying a firearm in a public place in a “manner calculated to alarm.”1

-Texas also permits open carry of handguns by certain security officers, most persons on their own premises or premises under their control, and persons who are engaging in (including going to or from) a lawful hunting or sporting activity, among others.4 Individuals in motor vehicles and boats are also generally prohibited from carrying a handgun in plain view in Texas, although individuals who are “traveling” are exempt from this prohibition,5, as are valid handgun license holders if they carry the handgun in a shoulder or belt holster.6
+Texas also permits open carry of handguns by certain security officers, most people while on their own premises or premises under their control, and people who are engaging in (including going to or from) a lawful hunting or sporting activity, among others.5

 Our experts can speak to the full spectrum of gun violence prevention issues.
 Have a question?
 Email us at email@example.com.Contact